Home » Just Another Word

 How does the brain of a child with dyslexia work differently?
 In this video, Guinevere Eden, PhD, breaks down how our brains function related to learning language.
 Eden and her colleagues were the first to apply functional magnetic resonance imaging (fMRI) to the study of dyslexia.
 As highly technical and complex as this topic can be, Eden does an amazing job clearly articulating how our brains change when we learn to read, and the difference that a successful dyslexia intervention can make in brain function.

-supported by the National Institutes of Health (NIH) and the National Science Foundation (NSF).
-She has also served as
+the National Institutes of Health (NIH) and the National Science Foundation (NSF).
+She has also served as scientific co-director

 Understood.org held a panel discussion called, “Dyslexia Understood: Research, Instruction and Awareness.”
 Top experts in the field of dyslexia, including Barbara Wilson, co-founder of Wilson Language Training®, discussed the latest developments in brain research and instructional methods, and addressed how those advances can help children and their families.
 To view the recording, click here.